 Beginners tend to head for the Fallen Slab, Cuttings or Cheyne Weares areas.
 Intermediates might progress to The Battleship, Blacknor and the Lighthouse areas.
 Climbing experts will find plenty to challenge themselves at Coastguard Cliffs and Wallsend, but each separate place offers climbs to suit all three levels.
 As Portland takes its fair share of batterings from winter storms, the crags and faces change annually and with the seasons, making each visit a unique one.

-Bouldering, scrambling and hiking trails on Portland
+Bouldering, scrambling and hiking trails

 There are lots of dramatic trails around Portland, offering the opportunity for a ramble and a hike combined with bouldering and scrambling.
 The South West Coast Path meanders its way around the island, offering a 10-mile section with waymarked paths.
 You’ll find sections of the route that do require a bit of a scramble.